Pekan Nabalu: Economy

 Agriculture, handicrafts, and textiles are the main sources of income for the residents of the town.
 Tourism is another important source of income; the Nabalu Weekly Market is visited by locals and tourists alike for food and drink before the trek to Mount Kinabalu.
 There are also several restaurants in Pekan Nabalu with a view of Mount Kinabalu.
-In 2023, Joniston Bangkuai, Sabah's tourism, culture, and environment minister, proposed starting a pineapple and fruits festival in Pekan Nabalu to promote the area's local producers and agrotourism.
+In 2023, Joniston Bangkuai, Sabah's assistant tourism, culture and environment minister, proposed starting a pineapple and fruits festival in Pekan Nabalu to promote the area's local producers and agrotourism.

-Education
+Education & Sports

 The primary school SK Dalas, Kota Belud is located near Pekan Nabalu and is the main educational facility serving the residents of Pekan Nabalu locally.